Indonesian Chicken Satay (Sate Ayam): Tasty Every Time

 ready grilled chicken satay

-The secret of delicious Sate Ayam
+The Secret of Delicious Sate Ayam

 And the secret of delicious Indonesian chicken satay lies in the freshness of the meat and the satay sauce.